 Across studies, the PM2.5 effect on respiratory mortality was observed to be immediate, with associations occurring in the range of lag 0 to 2 day(s).
 A limitation within the evidence was that multicity studies did not extensively examine potential copollutant confounding, but evidence from single-city studies suggested that the PM2.5-respiratory mortality relationship was not confounded by gaseous copollutants (U.S. EPA, 2029).
-Some recent studies have also further evaluated the PM2.5-respiratory mortality relationship by examining cause-specific respiratory mortality outcomes [i.e., COPD, pneumonia, and LRTI; Janssen et al. (2013) and Samoli et al. (2014)].
-Overall, the results reported in the studies that examine cause-specific respiratory mortality events observed results in unstable estimates with larger uncertainty.
+Some recent studies have also further evaluated the PM2.5-respiratory mortality relationship by examining cause-specific respiratory mortality outcomes [i.e., COPD, pneumonia, and LRTI;

+Janssen et al. (2013) and Samoli et al. (2014)].
+Overall, the results reported in the studies that examine cause-specific respiratory mortality outcomes are generally consistent with the results for all respiratory mortality, but the smaller number of mortality events observed results in unstable estimates with larger uncertainty.